lpmatos/algorithms/README.md

 ## ➤ About <a name = "about"></a>

-The objective of this project is the theoretical and practical study of some algorithms presented in the computer course.
+Practical and theoretical study of some computer science algorithms.

 ---